runxel/GDL-playground/README.md

 ![Dependencies](https://img.shields.io/badge/dependencies-none-a9dfbf?style=flat-square)

 If you ever were in need to dial from Archicad.
 Just a Demo object to explore some concepts, e.g. using a hotspot based interface to let the user input things when in plan.
-_Note: Object doesn't actually call anybody sadly._
+_Note: Object doesn't actually call anybody, sadly._ 😢

 ---

+## Further references
+I dump some GDL insights here.

 ### Basic Stuff

 - To automagically get a proper font selection make a new string parameter and name it `fontType`.
 But what if you need to specify multiple font faces?
 Also working automatically are `fontTypeHeader`, `fontTypeText`, `fontTypeWatermark`, `strFontTypeCustOrig`and `strFontTypeID` – and possibly more, used by GS-scripted objects.
 If that's still not enough do the following in the parameter script (with `myFontFace` being a string parameter):
 ```
 ! param script !
-DIM fontNames[]
+dim fontNames[]
-n = REQUEST("FONTNAMES_LIST", "", fontNames)
+n = request("FONTNAMES_LIST", "", fontNames)
-VALUES "myFontFace" fontNames, CUSTOM
+values "myFontFace" fontNames, CUSTOM
 ```
 - You can't pass parameters or arguments to subroutines.
 Instead you have to fall back to something I call "nasty caller":
 ```